 Voices of National Leadership in Anti-Racism in the Outdoors

-Join us for a conversation with those leading the nation’s effort to address racism and the outdoors.
-Together, we will explore ways we can increase diversity and equity as it relates to outdoor accessibility and engagement.
-Leaders will also showcase a recently developed Anti-Racism in the Outdoors Resource Guide.
+View a conversation with those leading the nation’s effort to address racism and the outdoors.
+This presentation from September 30, 2021, explores ways we can increase diversity and equity as it relates to outdoor accessibility and engagement.
+Leaders also showcase a recently developed Anti-Racism in the Outdoors Resource Guide.

 Goals of the event:

 - Raising awareness of the importance of anti-racism in the outdoors, including the Anti-Racism in the Outdoors guide

 - Challenging concepts and ideas that marginalize people in nature and the outdoors

 - Elevating the voice of national organizations and leaders working on this topic

 Community Partnership Liaison, Nelson Institute for Environmental Studies; Founder, The Joy Trip Project

 James Edward Mills is a 2014 fellow of the Mountain & Wilderness Writing Program of the Banff Centre in Alberta, Canada, and the 2016 recipient of the Paul K. Petzoldt Award For Environmental Education.
 As a freelance journalist and an independent media producer in a career that spans more than 20 years, he specializes in sharing stories about outdoor recreation, environmental conservation, acts of charitable giving, and practices of sustainable living.

 He has worked in the outdoor industry since 1989 as a guide, outfitter, independent sales representative, writer, and photographer.
 He is the author of the book, “The Adventure Gap: Changing the Face of the Outdoors,” and the co-writer/co-producer of the documentary film, “An American Ascent.”